-- They will skim through the source code to see if your application uses non-Free dependencies, shows advertisements, tracks users, promotes non-Free services/applications, or does anything that is harmful or otherwise undesirable for users.
+- They will skim through the source code to see if your application uses Non-Free dependencies, shows advertisements, tracks users, promotes or depends on Non-Free services/applications, or does anything that is harmful or otherwise undesirable for users.

 - They will list a summary of any AntiFeatures in your application.